TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 ### **Priority supplies**

+#### Top 5 supplies with highest priority (middle)
-- View your top 5 supplies with highest priority (middle section)
+&nbsp;&nbsp;&nbsp;&nbsp;View your top 5 supplies with the highest priority.

+#### Map (bottom)
-- View a map indicating the geographic location of your top 5 supplies with highest priorities (bottom section)
+&nbsp;&nbsp;&nbsp;&nbsp;View a map indicating the geographic location of your top 5 supplies with highest priorities (bottom section)

 ### **Recommendations**
-At the top of the Recommendation page the tab bar allows you to navigate to:
+&nbsp;&nbsp;&nbsp;&nbsp;At the top of the Recommendation page the tab bar allows you to navigate to:
 - **Actions:** list of recommended actions based on your issue scores.
 - **Data quality:** methods of improving your data quality score.
 Thsi score is based upon the information provided when entering supplier information.
 - **Resources:** tools, standards, certifications, and more related to your commodity supplies.

-#### <p style="color : gold">Actions</p>
+#### Actions
-Actions you take help to increase visibility and reduce social and environment issues in the regions your commodities are sourced.
+&nbsp;&nbsp;&nbsp;&nbsp;Actions you take help to increase visibility and reduce social and environment issues in the regions your commodities are sourced.

-#### **Filter and legend section (top):**
+#### *Filter and legend section (top):*

-- Filter results on certain commodities, countries, themes, or only show those items that are stared.
+&nbsp;&nbsp;&nbsp;&nbsp; Filter results on certain commodities, countries, themes, or only show those items that are stared.
 You can also download csv file of the results for further analysis in Excel.

     > NOTE:
     > Actions are only shown where your issues scores were determined to be higher or medium priority.

-**Recommended Actions (bottom):**
+*Recommended Actions (bottom):*

-- Action recommendations are organized in tables, each focusing on a particular commodity.
+&nbsp;&nbsp;&nbsp;&nbsp; Action recommendations are organized in tables, each focusing on a particular commodity.
 Here's a breakdown of the columns in the individual commodity tables:

 - **Your grow location(s):** the source region where the commodity was identified as being grown and where a partiicular issue is common to all these regions.
 - **Theme:** categories of sustainability issues (eg. biodiversity, deforestation, etc.).
 - **Action Recommendation:** click **Read more and see your actions** to read suggestions to help address environmental and social issues.

 #### Data quality

-A list of supplies where the data entered (i.e. details provided) for a given supply could be improved.
+&nbsp;&nbsp;&nbsp;&nbsp;A list of supplies where the data entered (i.e. details provided) for a given supply could be improved.

-Click **Update commodity data ->** to edit , copy or delete individual supply information related to a given commodity.
+- Click **Update commodity data ->** to edit , copy or delete individual supply information related to a given commodity.

 #### Resources

-Resources are tools, standards, certifications, and more related to your commodity supplies.
+&nbsp;&nbsp;&nbsp;&nbsp;Resources are tools, standards, certifications, and more related to your commodity supplies.

-1. **Filter (top):**
+*Filter (top):*

-     Filter results on certain commodities, countries, themes, or resource types.You can also download csv file of the results for further analysis in Excel.
+&nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, themes, or resource types.You can also download csv file of the results for further analysis in Excel.

-2. **Resources (bottom):**
+*Resources (bottom):*

-    Resources are listed as rows containing details about the resource, links, as well as tags.
+&nbsp;&nbsp;&nbsp;&nbsp;Resources are listed as rows containing details about the resource, links, as well as tags.
 Tags are based upon your analysis supplies (commondity, location, and themes).